Skip to Content

 The are two events at Brunswick Town/Fort Anderson State Historic Site (8884 St Phillips Rd SE, Winnabow) that you don’t want to miss.

-On Friday, December 9, from 4 pm to 7 pm, there’s the A Light in the Darkest of Nights event.
-Everyone is invited to St. Philips Church at Brunswick to view its holiday decorations, complete with candlelight and greenery.
+On Friday, December 12, from 4 pm to 7 pm, there’s the A Light in the Darkest of Nights event.
+Everyone is invited to the ruins of St. Philips Anglican Church to view its holiday decorations, complete with candlelight and greenery.
 The event is free.

-Costumed interpreters will give guided tours of the church and attendees will enjoy 18th century inspired refreshments, participate in traditional games, make 18th century themed crafts, and more.
+Costumed interpreters will give guided tours of the church ruins and attendees will enjoy 18th century inspired refreshments, participate in traditional games, make 18th century themed crafts, and more.
 There will be an authentic period candlelit service at 5 pm.
 This event is $5.
+Kids 12 and under are free.

 Marvel at the Island of Lights Festival

-One of my favorite annual traditions is to head to the Island of Lights Festival at the lake at Carolina Beach (intersection of Atlanta Ave and Lake Park Blvd).
+One of my favorite annual traditions is the Island of Lights events at the lake at Carolina Beach (intersection of Atlanta Ave and Lake Park Blvd).

 Enchanted Airlie is Airlie Gardens' beautiful, after hours, walking tour where the gardens are lit up for Christmas.
 Find out more in this Enchanted Airlie review on www.drugstoredivas.net.